-Agriculture accounts for more than 10% of Paraguay's GDP (2018),50 employs 27% of the country's workforce and constitutes 90% of registered exports.^{51,52} The majority (91%) of producers are small rural families (1-50 hectares [ha]), focused on beans, manioc, sugarcane, maize, tobacco and sesame.
+Agriculture accounts for more than 10% of Paraguay's GDP (2018), employs 27% of the country's workforce and constitutes 90% of registered exports.
+The majority (91%) of producers are small rural families (1-50 hectares [ha]), focused on beans, manioc, sugarcane, maize, tobacco and sesame.
 Nevertheless, these rural producers use only 6% of the total cultivated area in Paraguay.
-The other 94% of the cultivated areas in Paraguay are dedicated to larger farming enterprises, which specialize in soy, primarily for the export market and livestock production.53 Farming in Paraguay is mainly rainfed although in recent years this situation is changing.
+The other 94% of the cultivated areas in Paraguay are dedicated to larger farming enterprises, which specialize in soy, primarily for the export market and livestock production.
+Farming in Paraguay is mainly rainfed although in recent years this situation is changing.
 Paraguay is among the world's five largest soy producers, occupying over 80% of agricultural lands.
-Corporate, owned soy farms benefit from incentives, tax exemptions and access to credit, exacerbating tensions between small rural food producing farms and large enterprises.
+In some cases, corporate, owned soy farms have benefited from incentives, tax exemptions and greater access to credit, which has contributed to exacerbating tensions between small rural food producing farms and large enterprises.
 The soy producing sector continues to expand rapidly, doubling in the last decade.
-The expansion and success of soy production in the country has benefited from herbicide and agrochemical use as well as the use of genetically modified soy crops.54
+The expansion and success of soy production in the country has benefited from the development of new soybean varieties as well as from the use of herbcides and fertilizers.